ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 Support for the `port` key can be unsafe if the client has implicit elevated access to some network service (e.g. a local service that is inaccessible to remote parties) and that service uses a TCP-based protocol other than TLS.
 A hostile DNS server might be able to manipulate this service by causing the client to send a specially crafted TLS SNI or session ticket that can be misparsed as a command or exploit.
 To avoid such attacks, clients SHOULD NOT support the `port` key unless one of the following conditions applies:

-* The client is being used with a DNS server that is highly trusted.
+* The client is being used with a DNS server that it trusts not attempt this attack.
 * The client is being used in a context where implicit elevated access cannot apply.
 * The client restricts the set of allowed TCP port values to exclude any ports where a confusion attack is likely to be possible (e.g. the "bad ports" list from {{FETCH}}).